dotnet/docs-maui/docs/user-interface/controls/shapes/polyline.md

 <xref:Microsoft.Maui.Controls.Shapes.Polyline> defines the following properties:

-- `Points`, of type <xref:Microsoft.Maui.Controls.PointCollection>, which is a collection of `Point` structures that describe the vertex points of the polyline.
+- <xref:Microsoft.Maui.Controls.Shapes.Polyline.Points>, of type <xref:Microsoft.Maui.Controls.PointCollection>, which is a collection of `Point` structures that describe the vertex points of the polyline.
-- `FillRule`, of type `FillRule`, which specifies how the intersecting areas in the polyline are combined.
+- <xref:Microsoft.Maui.Controls.Shapes.Polyline.FillRule>, of type <xref:Microsoft.Maui.Controls.Shapes.FillRule>, which specifies how the intersecting areas in the polyline are combined.
 The default value of this property is `FillRule.EvenOdd`.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

 The `PointsCollection` type is an `ObservableCollection` of `Point` objects.
 The `Point` structure defines `X` and `Y` properties, of type `double`, that represent an x- and y-coordinate pair in 2D space.
 Therefore, the `Points` property should be set to a list of x-coordinate and y-coordinate pairs that describe the polyline vertex points, delimited by a single comma and/or one or more spaces.
 For example, "40,10 70,80" and "40 10, 70 80" are both valid.

-For more information about the `FillRule` enumeration, see [Fill rules](fillrules.md).
+For more information about the <xref:Microsoft.Maui.Controls.Shapes.FillRule> enumeration, see [Fill rules](fillrules.md).

 ## Create a Polyline